micropython/micropython/docs/rp2/quickref.rst

 PWM (pulse width modulation)
 ----------------------------

-There are 8 independent channels each of which have two outputs making it 16 PWM channels in total which can be clocked from 7Hz to 125Mhz.
+There are 8 independent channels each of which have 2 outputs making it 16 PWM channels in total which can be clocked from 7Hz to 125Mhz.

 Use the ``machine.PWM`` class::